 "Uh, I don't know, Max.
 Let me find out," I told him.
-I bring the phone away from my ear.
+I brought the phone away from my ear.
 "I'm on with the representative from Vandenberg.
 He wants to know how long your going to be pushed back today."

 "Don't change anything with Vandenberg," my dad told me.

 I put the phone back.
 "We'll stick to the original schedule."

 I said a short goodbye and hung up.